sfu-ireceptor/dataloading-mongo/README.md

 $ export MONGODB_SERVICE_USER=<your-ireceptor-service-account-username>
 $ export MONGODB_SERVICE_SECRET=<your-ireceptor-service-account-secret-password>
 ```
+**Note**: You must enter the *variables names* exactly as shown, since the dataloading script will use the exact same spelling (e.g. 'MONGODB_DB') to run its logic.

 See the script usage (below) for additional options that may be set this way.
 Note that some of these options
 may have reasonable default values.
 For example, the MONGODB_HOST variable defaults to 'localhost' which is normally ok